-Combining staggering power in a stylish thin and light chassis, this laptop doesn’t hold back when it comes to internals and features that improve your computing experience overall, making this one of the best business laptops of 2020.
+Combining staggering power in a stylish thin and light chassis, this laptop doesn’t hold back when it comes to internals and features that improve your computing experience overall, making this one of the best business laptops around.
 Among those amazing features are a gorgeous bright display with 500 nits of brightness, an extremely comfortable keyboard, impressive speakers, and a terrific trackpad.
 We’re not saying that this laptop is perfect, but our coveted 5 out of 5 rating should speak for itself.

 Read the full review: Dell XPS 15

 What the MacBook Pro 13-inch (M1, 2020) lacks in redesign, it makes up for massively in performance overhaul.
 Touting Apple’s now-legendary M1 chip, which gives it a boost in power and efficiency, the smallest MacBook Pro is more powerful and longer lasting than ever.
 We’re talking 4K and even 8K video editing prowess.
 That means it can pretty much handle any business-related task you want to throw at it while still keeping things smart and svelte in the design department.

 Read the full review: MacBook Pro 13-inch (M1, 2020)